When coordination pays off

 This is the same diagram as above, but with red arrows where the internal Stripe teams have to coordinate with each other.
 They represent the coordination cost we all dread.

 Coordinating through one model is not a panacea but it helped in this context.
-It also wasn't the full story.
-The Checkout team still did a lot of frontend work for Link.

 The AWS way: decoupling